Penne all’Arrabbiata is a spicy pasta dish that takes less than 20 minutes to make.

 In addition to their restaurant, Ruth Rogers and Rose Gray jointly wrote six highly successful cookbooks, including the award winning Rogers Gray Italian Country Cook Book.
 Rose Gray died of cancer in 2010, and today, Ruth Rogers continues to be own and run The River Cafe.

-I chose this simple pasta dish in honor of Ruth Rogers and Rose Gray because I think it represents the very essence of the type of Italian food they introduced to London – fresh, seasonal and simple.
+I chose Penne all’Arrabbiata, a simple pasta dish in honor of Ruth Rogers and Rose Gray because I think it represents the very essence of the type of Italian food they introduced to London – fresh, seasonal and simple.

-- 4 garlic cloves, peeled and cut in half
+- 4 cloves garlic peeled, cut in half

 - 4 dried red chilies